KosuriLab/CRE_library_code/README.md

 The main MPRA analysis script and the one used for all figure generation is 20170921_epi_lib_analysis.
 All other MPRA processing scripts need to be run first since their outputs are imported into 20170921_epi_lib_analysis for analysis and figure generation.

+For processing all MPRA data, you must generate BCreads_txts (folder containing txt files per index of reverse compliment BCs and their summed reads) per each MPRA from sequencing data using BC mapping.
+Sequencing files will be uploaded onto the Gene Expression Omnibus at a later date.